someengineering/fixinventory/plugins/example_collector/README.md

-# resoto-plugin-example-collector
+# fix-plugin-example-collector
-Example Collector Plugin for Resoto
+Example Collector Plugin for Fix

 ## License
 See [LICENSE](../../LICENSE) for details.